MelBiggs/fullstack-frameworks-project/README.md

 I found the product images on [Cult Beauty](https://www.cultbeauty.co.uk/) or on the products individual brand website, along with the product descriptions.

+Kiehl's and WebMD was particularly useful in fleshy out my fictional blog with content and images.
+One piece of artwork was found on this website: http://www.missled.co.uk/blog/miss-led-skincare-beauty-illustrations/

 ### Code

 * When I was working out how to get tag filtering working (i.e. filtering by skin issue), these sources really helped me: